serend1p1ty/person_search/README.md

 ## Highlights

-- **Simpler code**: After reduction and refactoring of the original code, the current version is simpler and easier to understand.
+- **Simpler code**: After reduction and refactoring, the current version is simpler and easier to understand.
-- **Pure Pytorch code**: Numpy is not used, except for data reading.
+- **Pure Pytorch code**: Numpy is not used, except for data loading.

 ## Installation